gajosu/Frontend-Developer-Technical-Test-React/README.md

 ## Evaluation Criteria

-- Functionality: The application works as intended.
+- Functionality: The application works as intended, including editing and deleting tasks.
 - Code Quality: Clean, organized, and commented code.
 - Understanding of React concepts: Proper use of state, lifecycle methods, etc.